ajay-EY-1859/campus/ROADMAP.md

 ---

 **This roadmap is a living document and will evolve based on community needs and feedback.
-Your input is valuable in shaping the future of Campus Management System! 🚀**
+Your input is valuable in shaping the future of Campus Management System!**

 *Last Updated: December 2024*